fc7/actix-qrcode/README.md

-# Simple demo app with Actix Web microframework
+# Simple demo web app in Rust, compatible with Knative Serving

 The app exposes the an API endpoint under `/` which accepts a `content` string as query parameter.
 It returns an image (by default a PNG) in the body with a QRCode that encodes the string.